How to Retry Failed Python HTTP Requests

 pip install requests

-Your IDE should automatically download, unpack, and install the requests library, which you can then use to send requests.
+Your IDE should automatically download, unpack, and install Requests, which you can then use to send requests.

 You'll first need to import it, as with every other Python library.